-So, you know you need an employee handbook but you aren’t sure where to start.
+So, you know you need an employee handbook but you aren’t sure where to start (for the record, we suggest you start with our Employee Handbook Guide).
 You ask a few colleagues about the process they used to build their employee handbooks, you comb through online forums for insight and advice, and you do a little Googling to see if you can get the ball rolling on your own.
 And — to your great delight — you discover a ton of resources that have you excited about your ability to get this job done quickly and cheaply.

 There are several handbook “templates” online that claim to be able to solve your problems with a “custom” solution for a small fee.
 Then there’s the peer guidance — multiple doctors claim success after sampling preexisting policies from handbooks made for similar businesses, including a few that have even been given the “all-clear” by at least one lawyer.

 Energized by your findings, you pick a template and start cobbling your handbook together from a sea of pre-made parts.
 But — consider yourself warned — the result of that process is not likely going to be the legally compliant employee handbook you’ve been dreaming of.
 Rather, the final DIY product is most likely going to be a Frankenstein’s monster that sets your practice up for a legal nightmare at some point down the road.
 Here’s why:

 Many handbook templates and DIY solutions include policies that are flat-out illegal.